 Cons:

-Cost: Pea gravel usually costs about $35 a cubic yard.
+Cost: Pea gravel costs $46 a cubic yard on average.
 If you want colored pea gravel, prepare to budget for an extra $20-50 per cubic yard.

 Lava Rock

-Best Ways to Use: A good replacement for mulch in flower beds or to add color to the border of a walkway.
-They come in a few different colors, including red, black, and gray.
+Best Ways to Use: Lava rock can be used to replace mulch in flower beds or to add color to the border of a walkway.
+It could be a top contender in the best rocks for landscaping category due to its durability, long lifespan, and different colors like black, red, and gray.

 Pros: